barthy-koeln/scroll-snap-slider/README.md

 ### Markup

-Slides always have 100% width.
-You can add whatever markup inside.
+You can add whatever markup inside the slides.

 ```html